mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     EditorTestUtil.runWithTypeOverExistingText({ => type " final" }, false)
     ```

-!!! question "How do you test that a language is used?"
+!!! question "How do you test that you use a language?"

     Example: